-Ocean Power Technologies, Inc. (the "Company") was incorporated in April 1984 in New Jersey, commenced business operations in 1994 and reincorporated in Delaware in April 2007.
-The Company develops and is seeking to commercialize proprietary systems that generate electricity by harnessing the renewable energy of ocean waves.
+Ocean Power Technologies, Inc. (the "Company") was incorporated in 1984 in New Jersey, commenced business operations in 1994 and re-incorporated in Delaware in 2007.
+The Company's developing and is seeking to commercialize proprietary systems that generate electricity by harnessing the renewable energy of ocean waves.
 The Company markets its products in the United States and internationally.
-Since fiscal 2002, the US Navy and other government agencies have accounted for a significant portion of the Company's revenues.
+Since fiscal 2002, government agencies have accounted for a significant portion of the Company's revenues.
 These revenues were largely for the support of product development efforts.
-The Company's goal is that an increased portion of its revenues be from the sale of products and maintenance services, as compared to revenue to support its product development efforts.
-As the Company continues to advance its proprietary technologies, it expects to continue to have a net decrease in cash from operating activities unless and until it achieves positive cash flow from the planned commercialization of its products and services.
+The Company's goal is that an increased portion of its revenues be from the sale of products and services, as compared to revenue from grants to support its product development efforts.
+As the Company continues to advance its proprietary technologies, it expects to continue to have a net use of cash in operating activities unless and until it achieves positive cash flow from the planned commercialization of its products and services.